gbordyugov/batuketa/README.md

 ## Code quality assurance

-There are two independent Github Action build scripts in [the corresponding directory](.github/workflows) for Python versions 3.7 and 3.8.
+There are two independent Github Actions build scripts in [the corresponding directory](.github/workflows) for Python versions 3.7 and 3.8.